Have your say on shaping the City Corporation’s priorities

 The charity was established under the Will of Sir William Coxen (1867-1946), a previous Lord Mayor.
 The income of the charity is applied for the benefit of, or to pay over to, all or any of the Orthopaedic Hospitals of England and other Hospitals or Charitable Institutions carrying on similar work, with a preference for the Royal National Orthopaedic Hospital (Great Portland Street).
 Consistent with the wishes of Sir William, the charity focuses its grant-making activities for, or for the prevention of, orthopaedic conditions in children up to the age of 14 years.
 The endowment produces approximately £100,000 per annum from which grants are made.
 On average, grants are awarded up to the value of £50,000.

 From 2022, there will be two separate grant rounds per year.
-The current grant round is now open and closes 5pm on Friday 12th August.
+The current grant round closed 5pm on Friday 12th August.

 For more information email Central Grants Unit.